-NFL Players Renew Anthem Protests As Pre-Season Starts
+NFL Players Renew Anthem Protests As Preseason Starts

 Defensive end Michael Bennett walked out of the tunnel during the anthem and walked toward the bench while it played.

 Sports Illustrated reports that the Jaguars' Jalen Ramsey, Telvin Smith, Leonard Fournette and T.J.
-Yeldon did not join their teammates skipping the pre-game performance of the anthem.
+Yeldon did not join their teammates skipping the pregame performance of the anthem.

 In Seattle, three Seahawks also declined to take the field.